rsz_1moving_thrugh_thr_layer

 I am scanning my local netowrk in this lab guide, looking for targets and potential weaknesses.
 Knowing my shortcomings will help strengthen the overall security posture.
 I am scanning and attempting to gain access to services with Python.

-Network scanning is identifying and mapping the devices and resources within a network.
-It helps in identifying potential vulnerabilities, misconfigurations, and security loopholes.
+Network scanning involves identifying and mapping the devices and resources within a network.
+It helps identify potential vulnerabilities, misconfigurations, and security loopholes.
 Python, a versatile scripting language, provides several modules and libraries for network scanning tasks.

 Note: